The Orange County Accelerator: Partner To Newburgh Start Ups

 The Accelerator doesn’t just offer start ups a sewing fashion and design production center!
 It is growing and offering pods for artisan food manufacturers, bottling, technology makers, and artisan manufacturers.

-Of course, A River of Opportunities hopes when all Accelerator clients “graduate” and are ready to move into larger quarters, they will consider searching for one of the properties newburghny.org helps promote, adding businesses, jobs, and revenues back into the city and region’s economy.
+Of course, A River of Opportunities hopes when all Accelerator clients “graduate” and are ready to move into larger quarters, they will consider searching for one of the properties newburghny.org helps promote, adding businesses, jobs, and revenues back into the city of Newburgh and the region’s economy.